Andereoo/TkinterWeb/docs/source/usage.rst

 **Zooming**

-Setting the zoom of the :class:`HtmlFrame` widget is very easy.
+Setting the zoom of the :class:`~tkinterweb.HtmlFrame` widget is very easy.
 This can be used to improve accessibility in your application.
 To set the zoom to 2x magnification the following can be used:

 >>> yourhtmlframe = HtmlFrame(master, zoom=2)
 >>> # or yourhtmlframe.configure(zoom=2)